vermin/WAZN.GUI_Wallet/installers/windows/README.md

-As the setup script in file [WAZN.iss](WAZN.iss) has to list every single file of the GUI wallet package to install by name, this version of the script only works with exactly the GUI wallet for WAZN release *Nightcore* that you find on
-[the official download page](https://wazn.com/downloads).
+As the setup script in file [WAZN.iss](WAZN.iss) has to list every single file of the GUI wallet package to install by name, this version of the script only works with exactly the GUI wallet for WAZN release *Sweet Chestnut* that you find on [the official download page](https://wazn.com/downloads).

 It should however be easy to modify the script for future